The Difference Between Credit Card Billing Cycle & Cut-Off Date (Beginners Guide for Filipinos)

 First time to get a credit card?
 Isa sa mga pinaka-nakakalitong parte para sa mga beginners ay ang billing cycle at cut-off date.
-Maraming nagkakamali dito, which often leads to late payments, unnecessary interest, and missed rewards.
+Maraming nagkakamali dito, which often leads to penaltiesⓘ and interest, redu?" title="Loan Delinquency occurs when a borrower frequently misses monthly amortizations, causing the loan to fall behind schedule.
+Delinquent loans accumulate penalties and interest, redu?">late paymentsⓘ, unnecessary interest, and missed rewards.

 Good news: This guide will explain the difference step by step in simple Filipino-English, with real-life examples para mas madali mong ma-apply sa sarili mong credit card.